-Beli Prenatals are HSA/FSA eligible!
+Refer a Friend and Earn Offers! - Beli Prenatals are HSA/FSA eligible!

 Real talk—men are half of the baby-making equation, and if conception is the goal, taking steps to stack the deck can be a game changer.
 The bad news is that environmental stressors, diet, and our modern lifestyles are a triple threat to men’s fertility, wreaking havoc on sperm DNA.
-The good news is that there are simple things you can do to combat those threats and actually increase testosterone levels, sperm count, and sperm motility, which means a greater chance of conception.
-Here are 11 easy ways to boost men’s fertility.
+The good news is that there are simple things you can do to combat those threats and actually increase testosterone levels, sperm count, and sperm motility, which can mean a greater chance of conception.
+Here are 11 easy ways to support men’s fertility.

 Men’s Fertility 101

-• Increased sperm count
+• Promoting sperm count

-• Increased sperm motility
+• Supporting sperm motility

-• Resolving sperm morphology issues
+• Supporting sperm morphology

 • Nutritional deficiencies